 The hypothalamus and the thyroid work together to regulate hormones in the body.
-When the thyroid hormone levels are low, the hypothalamus activates and produces the thyrotropin releasing hormone (TRH), which then causes the pituitary gland to release another hormone that stimulates production of thyroxine.
+When the thyroid hormone levels are low, the hypothalamus activates and produces the thyrotropin-releasing hormone (TRH), which then causes the pituitary gland to release another hormone that stimulates the production of thyroxine.
 Many processes in the body rely on this seamless communication between the brain and the thyroid.
-Disorders of the hypothalamus or thyroid can affect thyroid function.
+Disorders of the hypothalamus or thyroid can affect thyroid function if not properly treated with medications like Synthroid (levothyroxine).
 Read on to learn more about the thyroid and how to identify symptoms of a thyroid problem.

 The role of thyroid hormones